 How Drug Tests Detect THC

 To understand whether hemp hearts can cause a positive drug test, it’s crucial to know how these tests work.
 Most standard drug screenings look for THC metabolites in urine samples.
-When THC enters the body—usually through smoking or ingestion—it metabolizes into compounds such as 11-nor-9-carboxy-THC (THC-COOH).
-These metabolites remain detectable in urine for days or even weeks depending on usage frequency.
+When THC enters the body—usually through smoking, vaping, or ingesting high-THC cannabis products—it metabolizes into compounds such as 11-nor-9-carboxy-THC (THC-COOH).
+These metabolites may remain detectable in urine for days or longer depending on usage frequency, dose, body fat, metabolism, and the sensitivity of the test.

-Crucially, hemp hearts contain negligible amounts of THC—far below what would be needed to produce detectable metabolites in urine.
-The tiny trace levels naturally present in hemp seeds are typically destroyed during processing or remain too low to accumulate in the body.
+Crucially, properly processed hemp hearts contain only negligible trace amounts of THC—far below what would normally be needed to produce a positive result in standard urine testing.
+The tiny trace levels that may be present in hemp seed foods usually come from contact with plant material during harvesting and processing, not from the seed interior itself.

 Industrial Hemp vs. Marijuana: THC Content Comparison